FouadRaheb/Watusi-for-WhatsApp/README.md

 Add __[https://apt.fouadraheb.com](https://apt.fouadraheb.com)__ to your Cydia/Zebra/Sileo sources and download it from there.

-(Check [this page](https://idevicecentral.com/jailbreak-tools/ios-jailbreak-downloads-download-jailbreak-tools-for-all-ios-versions/) for more info on how to jailbreak your current iOS version)
+(Check [this page](https://appledb.dev/device-selection/) for more info on how to jailbreak your device if possible)

 ### Sideloading (No Jailbreak)